Who Visits the Ouray Inn?

 - Switzerland of America Jeep Tours

-We do have 5 pet-friendly rooms, and charge a one-time fee non-refundable of $30 per pet.
+We do have 5 rooms that we accommodate dogs in, and charge a one-time fee non-refundable of $30 per dog.
 We have breed and weight restrictions, please call before making final reservation.
 We have a more detailed dog waiver that must be signed at check in.
-We do not allow “puppy pads” to be used in any rooms and do not allow cats.
+We do not allow dogs to be left in the room unattended, “puppy pads” to be used in any rooms, and do not allow cats.

 Are the owners on-site?